bezveza/WPF-IO-ControlModule/README.md

 ![](https://github.com/EdoLabWorks/xedo-imgs/blob/master/BlueIOModule.png)

 The code behind is modular enough for additional external libraries to control real devices, instruments or any gadgets from your personal projects.

-To start off, you can start/close, control any processes in your computer using your mobile device.
+To start off, you can start/close, control any running processes in your computer using your mobile device.

 [](https://github.com/EdoLabWorks/xedo-imgs/blob/master/OverviewIOModule.png)